PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 </details>

 ## 2. Quick Start
-All the model production lines provided by PaddleX can be quickly experienced.
-You can use the command line or Python on your local machine to experience the effect of the General Layout Parsing v2 production line.
+All the model pipelines provided by PaddleX can be quickly experienced.
+You can use the command line or Python on your local machine to experience the effect of the General Layout Parsing v2 pipeline.

-Before using the General Layout Parsing v2 production line locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).
+Before using the General Layout Parsing v2 pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 2.1 Experiencing via Command Line

-You can quickly experience the layout parsing production line with a single command.
+You can quickly experience the layout parsing pipeline with a single command.
 Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/layout_parsing_v2_demo.png) and replace `--input` with the local path to perform prediction.

 ```
 paddlex --pipeline layout_parsing_v2 \